TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 12/Acts 12.3.md

 ---

-And when he saw that it pleased the Jews, he proceeded to seize Peter also.
-And [those] were the days of unleavened bread.
+When he saw that it pleased the Jews, he proceeded to seize Peter also.
+This was during the days of unleavened bread.